amitshekhariitbhu/Fast-Android-Networking/README.md

 ```
 AndroidNetworking.cancel("testTag"); // All the requests with the given tag will be cancelled.
 ```
+### Inspiration behind making of this library :
+* Recent removal of HttpClient in Android Marshmallow(Android M) made other networking library obsolete.
+* No other single library do each and everything like making request, downloading any type of file, uploading file, loading bitmap from network in ImageView, etc. There are libraries but they are outdated.
+* No other library provided simple interface for doing all types of things in networking like setting priority, cancelling, etc.
+* As it uses [Okio](https://github.com/square/okio) , No more GC overhead in android application.
+  [Okio](https://github.com/square/okio) is made to handle GC overhead while allocating memory.
+  [Okio](https://github.com/square/okio) do some clever things to save CPU and memory.
+* As it uses [OkHttp](http://square.github.io/okhttp/) , most important it supports HTTP/2.
 ### Contributing to Android Networking
 Just make pull request.
 You are in.